AcalephStorage/consul-alerts/README.md

 #### Notification Profile Activation

+It is possible to activate Notification Profiles in 2 ways - for a specific entity or for a set of entities matching a regular expression.
-Notification Profile selection is done by setting keys in `consul-alerts/config/notif-selection/services/`, `consul-alerts/config/notif-selection/checks/`, or `consul-alerts/config/notif-selection/hosts/` with the appropriate service, check, or host name as the key and the desired Notification Profile name as the value.
+For a specific item the selection is done by setting keys in `consul-alerts/config/notif-selection/services/`, `consul-alerts/config/notif-selection/checks/`, or `consul-alerts/config/notif-selection/hosts/` with the appropriate service, check, or host name as the key and the desired Notification Profile name as the value.

-It is also possible to activate a Notification Profile for a set of entities matching a regular expression.
-It is done by passing a json map of type `regexp->notification-profile` as a value for the keys `consul-alerts/config/notif-selection/services`, `consul-alerts/config/notif-selection/checks`, or `consul-alerts/config/notif-selection/hosts`.
+To activate a Notification Profile for a set of entities matching a regular expression, create a json map of type `regexp->notification-profile` as a value for the keys `consul-alerts/config/notif-selection/services`, `consul-alerts/config/notif-selection/checks`, or `consul-alerts/config/notif-selection/hosts`.

-**Example - Notification Profile activated for all the services which names start with team-1**
+**Example - Notification Profile activated for all the services which names start with infra-**

 **Key:** `consul-alerts/config/notif-selection/services`

 **Value:**
 ```
 {
-  "^team-1-.*$": "profile1"
+  "^infra-.*$": "infra-support-profile"
 }
 ```